Training-Free Coverless Multi-Image Steganography with Access Control: Ablation Study

 \subsection{Effectiveness of $\gamma_{priv}$ and $\gamma_{fuse}$.}

 Fig. \ref{abl:gamma} illustrates the stego images generated by MIDAS with varying values of $\gamma_{priv}$ and $\gamma_{fuse}$.
 Reconstructed images are omitted as their quality shows no significant change across these parameters.
 As shown in the figure, low values of $\gamma_{priv}$ and $\gamma_{fuse}$ result in poor stego quality, as the structural information of the secret images remains visible.
 However, as these parameters increase, the structural interference diminishes, yielding visually natural and high-quality stego images.
+Tables \ref{tab:gamma_priv} and \ref{tab:gamma_fuse} demonstrate these effects.
+Notably, $\gamma_{priv}$ and $\gamma_{fuse}$ have little impact on reconstruction quality, while wrong-key reconstruction is inversely proportional to these parameters.